 Integrated Community Empowerment (INCOME)

-The Integrated Community Empowerment (INCOME) program is a CFTC (Canadian Feed The Children) funded program which aims at contributing to the realisation of the global CFTC ultimate outcome of: ‘A world in which children thrive, free from poverty’.
-The Ghana program however has as an outcome: ‘Children in Vibrant, sustainable communities in Northern Ghana have foundations to build a prosperous future’ and this will be achieved through the realisation of specific sector outcomes;
+The Integrated Community Empowerment (INCOME) program is a CFTC (Canadian Feed The Children) funded program which aims at contributing to the realisation of the global CFTC’s outcome of: “A world in which children thrive, free from poverty”.
+The Ghana program however has an outcome: ‘Children in Vibrant, sustainable communities in Northern Ghana have foundations to build a prosperous future and this will be achieved through the realisation of specific sector outcomes;

-- Women and Men in project communities are able to meet basic nutritional needs of their families
+- Women and Men in project communities can meet the basic nutritional needs of their families

 - Girls and boys in project communities in Northern Ghana have access to quality formal primary and kindergarten education supported by strong community engagement